wayism/org/content/practice/_index.md

 ## Everything is Energy: Therefore Spiritual Practice Too is All About Energy
 Wayist practice encompasses the traditional spiritual disciplines that connect us to the divine realm and cultivate inner transformation.
 These are the time-tested methods for developing spiritual awareness, maintaining divine connection, and integrating sacred living into everyday life.

+For the Wayist, the purpose of life is development, so self-knowledge, introspection and self-craft are the essence of the purpose of life.Almost every spiritual practise in Wayism relates to sanctifying the soul minds and maturing the spirit minds.

+For the Wayist, living life attuned to unversal energies and energies of beings in our environment, is spiritual practise.
+All Wayists perform the **"Dayspring Ritual"** --the only actual prescribed ritual practise that connects us to Energies, our Tara, and Wayists around the world.

+### Dayspring Ritual
+Explained here

 ### 🧘‍♀️ Meditation & Contemplation
 The heart of inner spiritual development:
 - [Traditional Meditation Methods →](/practice/meditation/traditional-meditation/)